Martin A. Armstrong

-Education
+Early life and career

-After viewing The Toast of New York in high school, Armstrong came to believe that assets do not appreciate linearly over time and that, historically, some manner of economic panic occurs every 8.6 years.
-His economic philosophy was influenced by his father, a lawyer whose grandfather had lost a fortune in the 1929 stock market crash.
+Armstrong was born on November 1, 1949, in New Jersey.
+At age thirteen, Armstrong began working at a coin and stamp dealership in Pennsauken, New Jersey.
+At age fifteen, he bought a bag of rare Canadian pennies that for a brief period would have made him a millionaire had he sold them before they crashed in value.
+After viewing The Toast of New York in high school, Armstrong came to believe that assets do not appreciate linearly over time and that historically some manner of economic panic occurs every 8.6 years.
+His economic philosophy was influenced by his father, a lawyer whose grandfather had lost a fortune in the Wall Street Crash of 1929.
 After finishing high school, Armstrong briefly attended RCA Institutes (now TCI College of Technology) in New York City and audited courses at Princeton University but did not obtain a college degree.